Honey

 Duration

-Indefinite (honey never spoils due to low water content and natural antibacterial properties)
+Indefinite (honey never spoils due to low moisture and acidic pH)

 Pro Tips

-- Keep container sealed to prevent crystallization and moisture absorption
+- Keep container tightly sealed to prevent moisture absorption

 Origin & Heritage